giancake/CEN-6930/MY-REPORT.md

 if time: print(f'Time taken: {time}s')
 ```

-6. With the PROMPT TEMPLATE PROMPTING technique and using llama3.2 the prompt took 37.068s The resulting prompt response time decreased and the information returned was detailed, however not  completed at the end.
+6. With the PROMPT TEMPLATE PROMPTING technique and using llama3.2 the prompt took 37.068s The resulting prompt response time decreased, and the information returned was detailed, however not completed at the end.
 ```python
 MESSAGE = "My professor in GenAI SDLC has left us an assignment which consist in building a prompt eng lab in python, using the https://chat.hpc.fau.edu/ or Ollama local install LLM servers.
 I need to know the requirements for building an IT network that supports LAN and WAN access for voice and data applications, that is very fast and renders a good performance"